ryansheehy0/Neo-C/Readme.md

 - `\${}` allows you to escape.

 ## [Templates](#neo-c)
-In Neo-C templates are relatively simplified compared to C++.
-There is no template specialization, special keywords, or meta-programming.
+In Neo-C, templates are relatively simplified compared to C++.
 - `auto` cannot be used for function arguments.
-- The types for templates can be inferred by the argument types.
 - Template types have to be in PascalCase.

 ```C++